lyanita/photo-bomb/README.md

 # PhotoBomb App

 PhotoBomb contains client- and server-side development that makes an API call to Flickr's API via the Flickr SDK.
-It render the public image results to the user via an image carousel.
+It renders the public image results to the user via an image carousel.

 ## Technologies